 Finding work as a professional muncher often comes down a little bit of luck and a lot of scouring the web – but it can be done.

 For the rest of us, the more likely route to scarfing down crisps for cash is through an opinions panel.
 Saros Research occasionally have taste tests up for grabs, while Campden BRI are just about the snacks.
-Either way, payment can vary from a couple of bucks to around £50 a session.
+Either way, payment can vary from a couple of coins to around £50 a session.

 6. Get paid for testing websites